ultraleap/Element/LMNT/doc/Bytecode.md

 The bytecode should above all be fast to execute, and minimise additional memory usage.
 The bytecode should also be as compact as is feasible.

 ## Format (v0, unstable)
 A single bytecode archive can contain multiple functions to be executed.
+All integers are encoded as little-endian.

 The structure of the file is made up of multiple segments:
 * File Header